3urobeat/steam-comment-service-bot/docs/wiki/creating_plugins.md

 It also stores references to the controller, giving you access to every part of the bot.

 The Plugin System is probably the most important part for you when developing a plugin.
-Check it out using your IntelliSense and take a look at the developer documentation (TODO).
+Check it out using your IntelliSense and take a look at the [developer documentation](../dev/pluginSystem/pluginSystem.md).

 &nbsp;